seanbreckenridge/clone-repos/README.md

 This supports running some sort of postinstall step (a shell command) as well

-As an example of a `clone-repos.yaml` file this expects, [see mine](https://sean.fish/d/clone-repos.yaml?redirect)
+For examples of a `clone-repos.yaml` file this expects, see [here](https://sean.fish/d/clone-repos.yaml?redirect) and [here](https://sean.fish/d/computer-clone-repos.yaml?redirect)

 ## Installation